IndigoNakamoto/Litecoin-Knowledge-Hub/docs/RED_TEAM_ASSESSMENT_REPORT.md

 - Redis container runs without authentication: `redis://redis:6379/0`
 - No password protection
-- Not exposed externally but accessible within Docker network
+- Not exposed externally in production (only accessible within Docker network)
+- Port exposed in development environment for local access

 **Impact:**